mumble-voip/mumble-www/hugo/content/blog/2025-12-27-finding-foss-bugs.md

 (src doesn’t really matter here, it just gives the parser something to try to use as an image).

 QT will now happily attempt to display this entire image in its huge dimensions to the entire server!

-##Impact
+## Impact
 As a security researcher, impact is one of the most important things to identify.
 The recent React vulnerability is a great example of a bug that is low sophistication, high impact.
-There are tools that allow you to measure various elements of what makes an attack possible, and how difficult it is to exploit, and gives you a general idea of how big of a deal it is on a scale of 1-10 usually. https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator This is the NIST tool, and I like it a good bit- but I will warn that it’s a bit more complex than the number that gets spit out.
+There are tools that allow you to measure various elements of what makes an attack possible, and how difficult it is to exploit, and gives you a general idea of how big of a deal it is on a scale of 1-10 usually. https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator This is the NIST tool, and I like it a good bit, but I will warn that it’s a bit more complex than the number that gets spit out.
 Not every 10 is as big of a deal as people make it out to be, and not every 3 is a nothingburger.
 It’s very important to understand the environments that the code is likely to run in, and how big of a problem it would be for it to break.
 For instance, if a hospital is using an application, something that might just be a nuisance somewhere else, like a very large image in the messaging platform, could be the difference between life and death in an emergency.

 I was fairly confident that mumble wasn’t being used in the medical field, at least not extensively, so I figured no matter how big of a deal the bug was, it wasn’t going to be the top of importance for most organizations.
 I stand by that with the information that I have now, though I have since learned that mumble is used or has been used in some surprisingly large organizations, so the impact of a bug like this could be somewhat higher than I originally expected.

 Ok but what actually happens when you send a malformed message?

 Well, the entire chat gets “nuked”.
 Sending a message like my proof of concept completely removes the ability for anyone to see any older messages by my testing.
 Additionally, it makes it so new messages can’t be seen either.
-Disconnecting and reconnecting does not fix the issue- the only way to get new messages to show up is to completely close your mumble client and reconnect to the server- and you won’t be able to see any of the old messages that way.
+Disconnecting and reconnecting does not fix the issue.
+The only way to get new messages to show up is to completely close your mumble client and reconnect to the server.
+However, you won’t be able to see any of the old messages that way.
 As a result, your entire message history is just lost.

 This can actually get worse on Windows.
 Users can have a “comment” which makes a little yellow chat message appear next to their name.